DanBar Ranch

 The OFA will give out a final "official" rating only after the dog is 24 months of age.
 However, it will read films of younger dogs and these are called "prelims".
 The OFA states on its website that the correlation between the rating of a prelim being the same as the final reading is better than 95%.

-CAIRNS: in the breed it is not common, but I test to keep it that way.
-Bostons: severe problem in the breed, though they are not as debilitated by the disease as are larger, heavier breeds.
-I am one of VERY few Boston breeders testing for HD and breeding away from it.
+CAIRNS: I have been seeing more hip dysplasia in cairns.
+I am one of very few breeders who screens for it - which sadly puts the breed at risk for letting HD get a foothold in the breed.
 DOBERMANS: HD is common, and presents a real issue for these large working breeds.
 Every effort needs to be made to breed away from it.